amunn/msu-thesis/README.md

 ## Installation:

-The `msu-thesis` class is part of both TeXLive and MikTeX, so you should either already have it or should be able to install it with your package manager.
+The `msu-thesis` class is part of both TeXLive and MikTeX, so you should either already have it or should be able to install it with your package manager if you have an up-to-date distribution.

 If you wish to install it locally, follow the directions below: